Sounds of Germany

 Approaching Spatial Sound

 Thanks to my experience in this area, I know that 3D audio works especially well with the right moving pictures.
 Even if 360° video or similar formats are exciting for spatial sound, it should be as simple as possible and reach as many people as possible.
 Because you can assume that every household has this audio device at home: headphones.
-That’s how easy it can be to make immersive 3D audio accessible at home.
+That’s how easy it can be to make immersive 3D audio accessible at home, enhancing the overall listening experience.

 Requirements for the moving pictures